Display: AMOLED + FSTN

-There are different watch faces for WearOS like sand on the sea.
+There are a dime a dozen different watch faces for WearOS.
 The in-house watchface shop contains numerous free and paid watchfaces that cost between $0.99 - $3.00.
-Strictly speaking, it is just a collection of TicWatch watchfaces that are also available via Google Play.
+Strictly speaking, it is just a collection of TicWatch watch faces, which are also available via Google Play.

 Other advantages of WearOS are music control and playback via Spotify and other streaming providers, surfing the web via browser or using the Google Assistant, for example to control the smart home.
 WearOS app support is huge and almost every large company now has its own WearOS app.

 An important point at the end - how long does the battery of the TicWatch Pro 3 Ultra actually last?
 Of course, this depends heavily on the respective user behavior.
 If you do sports every day, listen to music and actively use the GPS, you will usually have to charge the smartwatch in the evening.

 Frugal users who do without the always-on display and only measure their daily steps and also receive notifications at the same time achieve a runtime of around 3 days.